salty-muffin/ghosts-of-data-past/README.md

 - [x] limit the number of chat messages
 - [x] decrease the distance between messages from the same sender
 - [x] remove the name of messages by the same sender
-- [ ] implement sidenotes on about
+- [x] implement sidenotes on about
 - [ ] implement proper menu on about with mute controls
+- [x] fix clicking, touching & hovering behaviour on sidenotes (add resize listener, fix clicking vs. hovering, remove clicking behaviour on desktops)

 ## generate - to do